clpo13/rangecalc-js/README.md

 ## Use it

 - `getCIDR`: Calculate the CIDR range of two IP addresses.
-Uses the address objects provided by [ipaddr.js](https://github.com/whitequark/ipaddr.js).
 - `getInt`: Calculate an integer representation of an IP address.
 - `sort`: Sort an array of IP addresses.

+More information on the functions available can be found [here](https://clpo13.github.io/rangecalc-js).

 ## Improve it